foyez/docker/README.md

 #### Scenario 4: Scaling

 What happens when one application dies?
 Container orchestration system notices it, splits traffic between the working replicas and spin up a new container to replace the dead one.

+# Docker

+- Docker is a set of tools to deliver software in containers.
+- Containers are packages of software.
+- Containers are isolated so that they don’t interfere with each other or the software running outside of the containers.

 ## Virtual Machine vs Docker